-Fifteen years ago, KENTUCKY AVENUE’s Stella Schindler had to move out of the room she had been renting in the DC-metro area when the house was sold to a new owner.
+Twenty years ago, KENTUCKY AVENUE’s Stella Schindler had to move out of the room she had been renting in the DC-metro area when the house was sold to a new owner.
 Little did Dave Ries, the other founding member of the band, know that when he bought that house on Kentucky Avenue, he was kicking out his future music partner!
-This funny, fate-filled discovery not only sealed the deal on their band name, but also gave the final nod to their new music project.
+The fate-filled discovery not only sealed the deal on their band name, but also gave the final nod to their burgeoning music project.

 Stella and Dave crossed paths when Stella was invited to sit in at a music event in the Fall of 2016 at the high school where she teaches English.
 A few rehearsals in her classroom soon gave way to the pair writing originals, a process that began with sharing their back catalogs of songs they each had written, but never formally recorded.
 Spontaneously trying out harmonies, adding a guitar part, quickening up the pace, and moving capos around, they soon found they were not just tweaking old tunes, but sketching and ultimately creating new ones.
 Practices became sessions of storytelling as well as a time for fine tuning the lyrics, harmonies, and arrangements.
 Before they knew it, their first full-length album, Nothing Here Is Mine was ready for the studio!